doncans/Python-notes/README.md

 A Python variable is a symbolic name that is a reference or pointer to an object.
 Once an object is assigned to a variable, you can refer to the object by that name.
 But the data itself is still contained within the object.

 a = 10

-a reference to the integer object
+Here 'a' is referencing integer object 10

 II) python installation on Windows